 - Whether your employees will be covered as drivers

-It’s also important to know that if your business has any employees driving a company vehicle, they’ll need to have a valid driver’s license and meet the minimum requirements set by your insurer.
+It’s also important to know that if your business has any employees driving a company automobile, they’ll need to have a valid California driver’s license and meet the minimum requirements set by your insurer.

-How can I save money on my car insurance for my fleet?
+How can I save money on my fleet insurance?

 Saving money on your fleet auto insurance doesn’t have to be complicated.
 There are many ways that you can lower the cost of an existing policy or receive a discount when purchasing new coverage: